cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

         - But hidden module *mod/1.0* is excluded from result if *mod@:2.0* or *mod@1:* are specified
         - And is also excluded from result if *mod* or *mod/** are specified when *mod/1.0* is set default
         - Unless if search is made to select one module since in this context a *mod* search query is equivalent to *mod/default*
+        - Hard-hidden modules are not disclosed even if specifically searched

     - Excluded from module resolution result